 Step 1: Open System Preference bar, situated on the left-hand top of the screen.

-Local hosts files is present across all computing In this file, the manual DNS records are present, which is mapped with a particular IP Address.
+Local hosts files are present across all computing In this file, the manual DNS records are present, which is mapped with a particular IP Address.
 The only way to amend the same is while previewing the DNS before changing domains.
-This is an effective measure to combat DNS_PROBE_FINISHED _NXDOMAIN.
+This is an effective measure to combat DNS_PROBE_FINISHED _NXDOMAIN Mac.
 However, for approaching the same process, it is different for various O/S today.